suffix-sort/isort/core/README.md

 These options may reduce performance when enabled:
 - `normalize`: Unicode NFC normalization adds processing overhead during key extraction
 - `stable`: Stable sorting algorithms are generally slower than unstable variants
-- `ignore_case`: Case folding during comparison adds minor overhead
+- `ignore_case`: Case folding during key extraction adds minor overhead
 - `dictionary_order`: More complex key extraction logic
-- `use_entire_line`: Simpler key extraction (uses whole line) but may use more memory
+- `use_entire_line`: Simpler key extraction but may use more memory

 For maximum throughput with large datasets, use the default configuration (all options disabled).